How Do You Make Champagne

 After disgorgement, a small amount of liquid, known as the dosage, is added to the bottle.
 The dosage can be a mixture of wine and sugar, allowing winemakers to adjust the sweetness level of the champagne according to their desired style.
 The bottles are then sealed with a cork and wire cage and allowed to age further in the cellar, developing complexity and enhancing the flavors.

-See also How To Make Vinegar From Wine
+See also Grapes Must Be Crushed To Make Wine

 The Celebration Begins: Sabering and Serving